DMParker1/Salween-historical-geography/registers/places.md

 - Dagwin ≠ Tha Ta Fang.
 - Ta Te ≠ Tha Ta Fang.
 - Momien ≠ Moulmein.
-- Hminelongyee ≠ automatically “old official name of Mae Sariang.”
+- Hminelongyee is probably the historical name for the Mae Sariang/Müang Yuam center or its surrounding regional geography, but its exact historical scale and usage remain unresolved.
 - “Papun pottery” in the *Gazetteer of Upper Burma and the Shan States* refers to pottery produced near Hpapun in the Salween District, not to the separate Papun in Bhamo District and not to Papuan pottery from New Guinea.